SmejkalJakub/bcf-room-air-quality-monitor/README.md

 ## Buttons on LCD Module

-* Left button - Click to activate CO2 Module calibration
 * Both buttons are wired to boot button on Core Module, so they have same functionality:
   * Press to send event over radio
-  * Hold to pair node with gateway
+  * Hold to activate CO2 Module calibration

 ## License